-DownEast Acadia is rich with many State Parks that offer a broad range of beauty and outdoor recreation opportunities.
+DownEast Acadia’s many State Parks that offer a broad range of beauty and outdoor recreation.

 Cobscook Bay State Park